Eyelid Lacerations in Children

 - Your child may need stitches.

-- If your child has a larger cut or if it affects his or her eye, your child may need to see an eye care provider.
+- If your child has a larger cut or if it affects their eye, your child may need to see an eye care provider.

 - In severe cases, your child may need plastic surgery.
 This is done if your child has a full-thickness lid laceration.